RAcl/tag-latest-environ-autodeploy/README.md

 **name/environ/delivery**, where:

-**name**: is in the form type-id, where "type" can be "branch" or "tag", the id in the case of a branch is the name of the branch, in the case of a tag, the beginning of the tag, for example, tag-rc for tags rc-0.1.3, rc-1.0.0, among others; tag-v for tags v-0.0.1, v-1.0.1, etc.
+**name**: is in the form type:id, where "type" can be "branch" or "tag", the id in the case of a branch is the name of the branch, in the case of a tag, the beginning of the tag, for example, tag:rc for tags rc-0.1.3, rc-1.0.0, among others; tag:v for tags v-0.0.1, v-1.0.1, etc.
 - **environ**: is the environment that will be returned when the push matches the previous "name".
 - **delivery**: "auto" for RUN_CD true, "manual" for RUN_CD false.